Mithileysh/enron-1/README.markdown

     git clone git://github.com/pyongjoo/enron.git

 It will create a directory *enron*.
-Otherwise, if you want to clone the dataset inyour current working directory, type:
+Otherwise, if you want to clone the dataset in your current working directory, type:

     git clone git://github.com/pyongjoo/enron.git .